SammyMetref/2022c_SWOT_error_calibration_GS/README.md

 You can find another data challenge proposed by Datlas, CLS and IMT-Atlantique if you are interested in filtering only the instrumental (KaRIn) SWOT noise: [here](github.com/ocean-data-challenges/2022a_SWOT_karin_error_filtering).

 In practice, the SWOT error calibration data challenge is in the form of an Observing System Simulation Experiment (OSSE) in the Gulf Stream region considering a realistic ocean model simulation (NATL60) as the true ocean state.
-The SWOT simulator (Gauthier et al., 2016) was then used to create realistic SWOT data with and without correlated errors.
+The SWOT simulator ([Gaultier et al., 2016](https://journals.ametsoc.org/view/journals/atot/33/1/jtech-d-15-0160_1.xml?tab_body=fulltext-display)) was then used to create realistic SWOT data with and without correlated errors.
 Then, various calibration procedures can be tested and compared to the true ocean state.

 This data challenge is partly funded by the CNRS, by the CNES and, as part of the **Sea Level Innovations and Collaborative Intercomparisons for the Next-Generation products (SLICING)** project, by the Copernicus Marine Service Evolution (21036-COP-INNO SCI).